JezerM/web-greeter/README.md

 Before setting **web-greeter** as your LightDM Greeter, you should make sure it does work also with LightDM:

 - Run **web-greeter** as root with `--no-sandbox` flag ("Unable to determine socket to daemon" and "XLib" related errors are expected)
 - Run `lightdm --test-mode`.
-Although it's not supported, it could help to debug lightdm.
+Although it's not supported, if it does work then it could help to debug lightdm.

 ### LightDM crashes and tries to recover over and over again

 LightDM does this when the greeter crashes, so it could mean **web-greeter** was not installed correctly, or some dependencies were updated/removed after a distro update.

 ### Import errors